-Effective May 1, 2019, Employers shall contribute in total:
+Effective May 1, 2022, Employers shall contribute in total:

-Thirteen Dollars and Two Cents ($13.02) per hour to the International Union of Operating Engineers, Local 793 Members Life and Health Benefit Trust of Ontario (the “Health Plan”) and to the International Union of Operating Engineers, Local 793 members Pension Benefit Trust of Ontario (the “Pension Plan”) for each hour earned by each employee in his employ.
+Thirteen Dollars and Twenty-Two Cents ($13.22) per hour to the International Union of Operating Engineers, Local 793 Members Life and Health Benefit Trust of Ontario (the “Health Plan”) and to the International Union of Operating Engineers, Local 793 members Pension Benefit Trust of Ontario (the “Pension Plan”) for each hour earned by each employee in their employ.

 It is agreed that Employers shall make a single monthly payment to an independent administrator appointed by the Trustees of the Health Plan and the Pension Plan for contributions owing to the two plans.
 The administrator shall be responsible for ensuring that the contributions are allocated and made on behalf of each Employer and employee to the Health Plan and the Pension Plan, as set out in Appendix “A” of this Agreement.

-Effective May 1, 2020, the total Employer contributions of Thirteen Dollars and Two Cents ($13.02) per hour shall increase to Thirteen Dollars and Twenty-Two Cents ($13.22) per hour earned.
+Effective May 1, 2023, the total Employer contributions shall be Thirteen Dollars and Twenty-Two Cents ($13.22) per hour earned.

-Effective May 1, 2021, the total Employer contributions of Thirteen Dollars and Twenty-Two Cents ($13.22) per hour shall increase to Thirteen Dollars and Thirty-Two Cents ($13.32) per hour earned.
+Effective May 1, 2024, the total Employer contributions shall be Thirteen Dollars and Thirty-Two Cents ($13.32) per hour earned. .

+It is understood and agreed that $15 per month (or such other amount as may be designated by the Trustees) of contributions designated as “Benefit Contributions” under the Collective Agreement are to be contributions to the I.U.O.E., Local 793 Group Legal Benefit Trust”.

 c) Employer DeNovo Treatment Centre Contribution

 Each Employer shall contribute two cents ($0.02) per hour to the Health Plan for each hour earned by each employee in their employ as a DeNovo Treatment Centre contribution, to be submitted with the Health and Pension Fund payments herein provided.

+Working Pensioners

+For bargaining unit employees who are in receipt of a pension from the I.U.O.E.
+Local 793 Pension Plan for Operating Engineers in Ontario (the Pension Plan), the employer shall not make contributions to the Pension Plan.
+In lieu of such contributions the employer shall pay an equivalent amount per hour earned as additional remuneration on behalf of the employee.
+Such remuneration shall be paid by remitting the amounts on a monthly basis at the same time as pension contributions to the Operating Engineers Benefits Administration Corporation (OEBAC), which shall annually pay these amounts with interest (less applicable deductions) to the employee.